IsmaelMartinez/teams-for-linux/README.md

 # teams-for-linux

-This project is in maintenance mode only.
-Microsoft is now providing a client that, more or less works.
+This is an unofficial Microsoft Teams client.
+The official client for Linux will retire by end of 2022.

 Please do report bugs and questions in the issues section.
-I will do my best to help getting those sorted.

-Also, PRs are welcomed, but I am not evolving this client.

-Its been a pleasure helping people without a Linux and/or Mac computer specially on this times.
+We will try to attend them at the earliest.

+PRs and suggestions are welcomed.
+We will continue to support the community.

 ---